LSEG-API-Samples/Example.RDP.Python.RDPNewsMiddleOfficeComplianceUseCases/README.md

 ## Middle Office Compliance Use Case Code Samples

-1. How a user can pass along a large list of CUSIP, ISIN and or SEDOLs and retrieve a company PermID | OrgName and status as an API response or as a bulk file
+1. How a user can pass along a large list of CUSIP, ISIN and or SEDOLs and retrieve a company PermID | OrgName and status as an API response or as a bulk file:

     **Map2kSEDOLs_SymbologyDataLibEndpoint.ipynb and Map2kSEDOLs_SymbologyDataLibSearch.ipynb**